likid0/argocd-odf/README.md

 $ oc login  https://host:6443 -u XXX  -p XX
 ```

-and run the setup script script.sh
+and run the setup script to start the deployment

 ```
 $ bash script.sh